lizhiwen19900709/CiiYUN/README.md

 # kobo-docker

-`kobo-docker` is used to run a copy of the [KoBo Toolbox](http://www.kobotoolbox.org) survey data collection platform on a machine of your choosing.
+`CiiYUN` is used to run a copy of the [CiiYUN](http://www.guokc.com) survey data collection platform on a machine of your choosing.
 It relies on [Docker](https://docker.com) to separate the different parts of KoBo into different containers (which can be thought of as lighter-weight virtual machines) and [Docker Compose](https://docs.docker.com/compose/) to configure, run, and connect those containers.
-Below is a diagram (made with [Lucidchart](lucidchart.com)) of the containers that make up a running `kobo-docker` system and their connections:
+Below is a diagram (made with [Lucidchart](lucidchart.com)) of the containers that make up a running `CiiYUN ` system and their connections:
 ![Container diagram](./doc/Container_diagram.png)

 # Setup procedure:

-1. The first decision to make is whether your `kobo-docker` instance will use secure (**HTTPS**) or insecure (plain **HTTP**) communications when interacting with clients.
+1. The first decision to make is whether your `CiiYUN` instance will use secure (**HTTPS**) or insecure (plain **HTTP**) communications when interacting with clients.
 While secure communications are obviously desirable, the requirements imposed by the public key cryptographic system underpinning HTTPS add a considerable degree of complexity to the initial setup (we are in the process of eventually simplifying this with [`letsencrypt`](https://letsencrypt.org/)).
 In contrast, setups using plain HTTP can be suitable in some cases where security threats are unlikely, such as for use strictly within a secure private network.
 To emphasize the difference between the two types of setup, they are referred to herein as **server** (HTTPS) and **local** (HTTP).

-2. Clone this repository, retaining the directory name `kobo-docker`.
+2. Clone this repository, retaining the directory name `CiiYUNr`.

 3. [Install Docker Compose for Linux on x86-64](https://docs.docker.com/compose/install/).
 Power users on Mac OS X and Windows can try [the new Docker beta for those platforms](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/), but there are known issues with filesystem syncing on those platforms.

-4. Decide whether you want to create an HTTP-only **local** instance of KoBo Toolbox, or a HTTPS publicly-accessible **server** instance.
+4. Decide whether you want to create an HTTP-only **local** instance of CiiYUN, or a HTTPS publicly-accessible **server** instance.
 Local instances will use [`docker-compose.local.yml`](./docker-compose.local.yml) and [`envfile.local.txt`](./envfile.local.txt), whereas server instances will use [`docker-compose.server.yml`](./docker-compose.server.yml) and [`envfile.server.txt`](./envfile.server.txt) instead.
 **NOTE:** For server instances, **you are expected to meet the usual basic requirements of serving over HTTPS**.
 That is, **public (not local-only) DNS records** for the domain and subdomains as specified in [`envfile.server.txt`](./envfile.server.txt), as well as a **CA-signed (not self-signed)** wildcard (or SAN) SSL certificate+key pair valid for those subdomains, and **some basic knowledge of Nginx server administration and the use of SSL**.

 5. Based on your desired instance type, create a symlink named `docker-compose.yml` to either [`docker-compose.local.yml`](./docker-compose.local.yml) or [`docker-compose.server.yml`](./docker-compose.server.yml) (e.g. `ln -s docker-compose.local.yml docker-compose.yml`).
 Alternatively, you can skip this step and explicitly prefix all Docker Compose commands as follows: `docker-compose -f docker-compose.local.yml ...`.